top of page

 Then Told to Tone It Down.

 They loved me when I brought energy to the room, until I started questioning things.
-Speaking up.
-Refusing to play along.

 Suddenly, I was “too much.”